Benta-sudo/deriv-app/README.md

     2. If that doesn't work, try `npm cache clean --force`, followed by `npm run clean`, and then `npm run bootstrap`.
     3. And finally, if that doesn't work then you can read deeper into this [StackOverflow post](https://stackoverflow.com/questions/37986800).

 5. How can I regenerate `package-lock.json` file?

         We have added `bootstrap:dev` to scripts.
 If you are updating or adding a package and you want to regenerate `package-lock.json` file, you should run this command
         `npm run bootstrap:dev`

+    #   O s a m h n r - D e r i v - A p p 
+     
+     